Click on the topics below to expand or collapse the information as needed.

 How to break permissions:

-- Sign in to the site, navigate to the page or app, and click Settings icon at the top-right.
+- Navigate to the app and click the Settings icon at the top-right.

 - Select Permissions for this list under Permissions and Management. [see screenshot]

 - Click Stop Inheriting Permissions. [see screenshot]

 - Use Grant User Permissions and Remove User Permissions to customize the access to the page or app. [see screenshot]